lundegaard/redux-tools/docs/faq/internals.md

 ];
 ```

-These entries are added to the `store.entries.epics` array (this array is essentially a set, it allows no duplicates).
+These entries are added to the `store.entries.epics` array, including duplicates.
+This is to allow having multiple decorators injecting the same entries – if one of the decorators unmounts, we want the other entries to be preserved.

 New entries are processed differently based on the type of the injectable.

 - Epics: the root epic consumes a stream of epics.
 [Sounds crazy?](https://redux-observable.js.org/docs/recipes/AddingNewEpicsAsynchronously.html)
 - Reducers: the root reducer is assembled from `store.entries.reducers` directly.